dgoffredo/dgoffredo.github.io/content/india1.md

 Delhi, Aniruddha must find ways to cope with the oppressive afternoon summer heat.
 A quick nap on a bench can help pass by the hottest part of the day.

-Fortunately, since it is late September, the monsoon season has just begun and temperatures are starting to fall as the rains arrive.
+Fortunately, since it is late September, Winter is arriving and so temperatures are beginning to fall.
 Still, Aniruddha and his large extended family of conspicuously similar looking and ubiquitous canines seem hardly to ever move, preferring instead to lie out and sleep in the center of lawns, hills, sidewalks, roads, and crowded temple entrances.

 I found myself thinking that perhaps it is the same dog, silently following us when we're not looking and then plopping down onto the ground apparently fast